D7ry/spirv-multi-val/writeup.md

 If step (3) produces one error, the programmer must go back to step (1) and go over the entire loop again, jumping between multiple interfaces and inputting repetitive commands.

 It would best serve low-level graphics and compute programmers, and compiler engineers' interests, to have a real-time LSP for hand-writing SPIR-V code.
-Before discussing the implementation, we first examine the official toolings provided by the Khronos Group and the potential challenges engineers face when using them.

 ## Design